-5.3.
+5.2.
 Impairments

-During 2011-12, the council has recognised an impairment loss of £7.115 million in relation to land and buildings within property, plant and equipment.
-The most significant impairment losses relate to building assets at Ventnor Middle School (£2.120 million), Downside Middle School (£0.788 million), the Barrack Block at Sandown (£0.607 million) and Cowes Solent Middle School (£0.569 million).
+During 2012-13, the council has recognised an impairment loss of £4.821 million in relation to land and buildings within property, plant and equipment.
 These have been charged to the relevant service line in the comprehensive income & expenditure statement and then reversed through the movement in reserves statement with the result that there is no impact on the council tax.

-The carrying value of property, plant and equipment in the balance sheet has been reduced by £7.115 million as a result of these impairments.
+The carrying value of property, plant and equipment in the balance sheet has been reduced by £4.821 million as a result of these impairments.

-Impairment losses of £6.387 million have also been recognised in relation to assets held for sale.
-The most significant impairment losses relate to Shanklin Theatre (£2.099 million), Ryde Theatre (£1.418 million), Gurnard Primary School (£0.978 million) and Greenmount Primary School (£0.748 million).
+Impairment losses of £4.976 million have also been recognised in relation to assets held for sale.
 These have been charged to non-distributed costs in the comprehensive income & expenditure statement and then reversed through the movement in reserves statement with the result that there is no impact on the council tax.

-The carrying value of assets held for sale in the balance sheet has been reduced by £6.387 million as a result of these impairments.
+The carrying value of assets held for sale in the balance sheet has been reduced by £4.976 million as a result of these impairments.